Skip to content

 Troubleshooting

-• Permissions: Ensure you can write to /usr/local/bin
+• For macOS/Linux: Ensure you can write to /usr/local/bin

 • Manual Install: If the quick install script fails, try the manual installation method